phouse512/games/games/_posts/m2k-smash-summit.markdown

 Figure 1 below is a table that represents his individual character vs. character set records, as well as the average game time for each matchup.

+[figure 1][image here]

+As you can see, M2K's best record is as Marth when playing against Fox, but this is also when he 3-0'd Leffen in Winner's Quarterfinal.
+Unfortunately here, most of the win-loss records are representative of specific rounds in the tournament, versus single players.
+You can see the Marth-Peach matchup versus Armada, the Fox-Jigglypuff from Losers' Finals with Hbox, and the 5-set match with S2J (Sheik-Captain Falcon).
+In time as I catalogue and annotate more tournaments, I hope to be able to show large collections of pro character matchups.

+The one interesting thing to note here is related to the average time per game.
+For the most part, the quick games make sense.
+Marth-Fox and Marth-Falco are both heavy damage hitters and can kill quickly.
+The sole long game with Marth-Peach also makes sense.
+Surprisingly, the Fox-Jigglypuff matchup was the third-fastest, coming in at 3:39.33.
+From what I've seen, Hbox's Jigglypuff matches sometimes take quite a while, but I'm attributing this to M2K pulling out Fox, a character he doesn't play as much.

+[figure 2][basic kill analysis]

+Figure 2 is a breakdown of all of M2K's kills throughout the tournament, grouped by each character.
+Mew2King uses a variety of methods to kill his opponents, but there is a clear gap between Marth's best attacks and the other methods he uses.
+The only edgeguards* with his Marth came from his off-stage forward air combos.
+The highest average defender % came from up-throws into oblivion, while the lowest non-SD kill came from the forward airs.
+As a note, I am not tracking combos or anything related because of the subjectivity, these are just the last-hits.

+M2K's Sheik stuck to the basics and used aerials for 92.67% of his kills.
+His Fox had even less variety against Jigglypuff and of the 8 kills, half of them were up smashes.

+Now that we've got some of the basic overview stats out of the way, let's look into some more specific analysis of M2K's play.

+*here, edgeguards are defined as times when the opponent is close enough to grab the stage edge, but the attacking player keeps or rolls up off the edge to keep the opponent from grabbing the edge in reach.
+Edgeguarding in this post does not refer to attacking moves used on the edge to damage and push the opponent away.